Parihsz/LuauQuiz/Quiz.md

 What is the maximum amount of entries in a table?

 ### Question 6
 What is the output of the following snippet?
+Explain.
 ```lua
 loadstring(`print( 0b{string.rep("1",300)} == 0b{string.rep("11",300)} )`)()
 ```

 ### Question 7
 What is this going to print?
+Explain.
 ```lua
 print(2^53+1==2^53)
 print(2^53+3==2^53)